tristan-harris/A1/README.md

 ### Acknowledgement

-A1 is a continuation of the [tutorial by Page Ruten (snaptoken)](https://viewsourcecode.org/snaptoken/kilo/index.html), which is in turn based on the [text editor written by Salvatore Sanfilippo (antirez)](https://github.com/antirez/kilo).
+A1 builds on the foundations of the [tutorial by Page Ruten (snaptoken)](https://viewsourcecode.org/snaptoken/kilo/index.html), which is in turn based on the [text editor written by Salvatore Sanfilippo (antirez)](https://github.com/antirez/kilo).